iann0036/tf-cfn-provider/docs/providers/cloudscale/README.md

 To configure this resource, you must create an AWS Secrets Manager secret with the name **terraform/cloudscale**.
 The below arguments may be included as the key/value or JSON properties in the secret:

 * `token` - (Required) Your cloudscale.ch API token.
-It can also be specified as a shell environment variable called `CLOUDSCALE_TOKEN`.
 Please create a cloudscale.ch API token with read/write access in our [Cloud Control Panel](https://control.cloudscale.ch/).

 ## Supported Resources